 The AP Solution: Affiliate Academy

 Acceleration Partners has taken action to bridge the gap of experienced affiliate marketers by developing our Affiliate Academy, an in-depth, three-month training program specifically designed for experienced Digital Marketing Account Managers looking to become an expert in affiliate and manage programs for AP clients.

 Through formalized training and job shadowing, Affiliate Academy graduates are given the knowledge required to oversee their own portfolio of clients, including strategically managing publishers, networks, and clients by the end of the program.

 Are you a marketing instructor at a college or university?
-Check out Performance Partnerships by AP CEO Robert Glazer to help guide you as you build out your affiliate marketing syllabus.
+Check out our abridged version of Performance Partnerships by AP CEO Robert Glazer to help guide you as you build out your affiliate marketing syllabus.